-The Whittington was delighted to hear we were included in the top 100 this year.
-A dinner in July was held for the top 20 organisations where the overall winner was announced.
+The Whittington was delighted to hear we were in the top 20 this year.
+A dinner was held in July for the top 100 organisations where the overall winner was announced.
 The Whittington would like to thank its staff for filling in the survey and helping us achieve a successful application.